cablehead/stacks/README.md

     - change help message to Rename Stack

 - Add undo for delete
+    - On delete, save the id of the delete packet
+    - on undo, delete that packet from the store, and reload
+    - need to add the delete packet to the UI struct

 - GPT:
     - add an action to send a stack to GPT